davidtwco/rfcs/text/0000-build-std.md

 Custom targets can still be used with build-std on nightly toolchains.

+*See the following sections for rationale/alternatives:*
+- [*Why disallow custom targets?*][why-disallow-custom-targets]

-*Enabling build-std with custom targets on stable toolchains is explored in [Future possibilities][future-possibilities]*
+*Allowing build-std with custom targets on stable toolchains is explored in [Future possibilities][future-possibilities].*

 ## Standard library dependencies
 [standard-library-dependencies]: #standard-library-dependencies